- Industry: Medical/Biomedical

 Quantitative diagnostic assessments in histopathology (microscopic changes in diseased tissue) must frequently deal with uncertain information and vague linguistic terms.
 Final decisions are rarely based on the evaluation of a single diagnostic clue; rather, multiple pieces of evidence are routinely observed, and the certainty of combined evidence supports the final diagnosis.
 Neural networks analysis, which intelligently predicts outcomes based on multiple pieces of input data, is a natural fit for such medical diagnosis applications.

-The aim of Dr. Iglesias-Rozas’s study was to predict the degree of malignancy of tumors based on ten discrete characteristics in 786 patients.
+The Tumor Diagnosis Study The aim of Dr. Iglesias-Rozas’s study was to predict the degree of malignancy of tumors based on ten discrete characteristics in 786 patients.
 Histological sections of 786 different human brain tumors were collected.
 Ten histological characteristics were assessed in each case, describing the presence of a specific histological feature on a scale of zero to three, with zero being the absence of the feature, and three meaning abundant presence of the feature.
 NeuralTools was then used to predict a malignity coefficient between 1.00 and 4.00.

 629 tumors were available for the NeuralTools training set, and 157 independent cases were used as the NeuralTools test set.
 NeuralTools accurately predicted 98.58 % of the training set cases and 95 % of the testing set cases!

 According to Dr. Iglesias-Rozas, “I am delighted with the program for its speed and the easy handling.
 I was very happy to work with numeric and category variables.”
-He adds: "The program is super quick".
+He adds: "The program is super quick."

 What’s next for NeuralTools and the study?
 Dr. Iglesias-Rozas explains, “We have over 30 years of data and more than 8000 patients with different brain tumors to assess next.”